Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_04_billing_concept/guide.en-au.md

 > [!primary]
 >
-> In appreciation of your continued support and as a welcome gesture to new customers, **endpoint consumption between Avril 28th and May 12th will not be invoiced**.
-After this grace period, the pricing will be implemented and clearly outlined in the table below, which details the categories, models, and their respective pricing information:
+> In appreciation of their continued support, our **Beta testers will have the possibility to keep using their existing API access keys and create new ones and won't be billed until 31th May**.
+After this date, the pricing will be implemented for them and clearly outlined in the table below, which details the categories, models, and their respective pricing information:
 >

 | Category        | Model            | Price ($)  | Price (€)  | Unit Price |